 A short walk to the waterfront is the ticket office.
 Pay your 12Pesos, about \$.30 AUD/.2USD then proceed to the clipboards on the table to write in your name, address, age and sex so you body can be identified if there is an accident....
 The motor Bankas are crudely built out of hardwood and powered by big diesels.
 They run often and there is always one being loaded up.
 I step over the bow pushing it's truck tire fender into the rough concrete jetty.
-There will be a crew standing handy in case a lady or elderly need a hand.
+There will be a crew standing handy in case a lady or elderly clipboards and file into the walkway to the market on the other side.